Key Points on Understanding Your Dog’s Nutritional Needs:

 Puppies, adult canines, and senior dogs each have distinct nutritional requirements.
 Puppies need more protein and calories to support growth, while senior dogs may require fewer calories to prevent weight gain and additional supplements to support joint health.

-Larger breeds may require food that supports joint health and includes a balanced amount of calcium and phosphorus.
+Larger breeds may require food that supports joint health and provides a balanced amount of calcium and phosphorus.
 Smaller breeds, due to their faster metabolism, might require calorie-dense food.

 Active dogs or working breeds require more calories and nutrients than less active or sedentary dogs.
 Ensure that your dog’s diet matches its activity level to maintain a healthy weight.